ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 3. When prompted, sign in using your work or school account for Office 365.

+4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

+5. MORE TO COME

 ## Apply information barrier policies

+CONTENT COMING

 ## Verify status of information barrier policies

+CONTENT COMING

 ## Edit or remove an information barrier policy

+CONTENT COMING

 ## Related articles